LionDoge/vpulse-editor/README.md

 You may possibly need to setup a venv with all the required dependencies.
 Lastly you need to adjust the `config.json` file approperiately set `python_interpreter` to the python in the venv for asset assembler (or leave in the system-wide path).
 Set `assetassembler_path` to point to to the script file.

-The release includes self-contained asset assembler script as a [pex](https://github.com/pex-tool/pex) file.
-If downloading from releases the only thing you need is python installed on the system, the default config should work fine.
+The release includes self-contained asset assembler script as a [pex](https://github.com/pex-tool/pex) file. **If downloading from releases the only thing you need is python installed on the system, the default config should work fine.**

 Any yeah I know the setup is quite bad, but this may get changed.
 As I mentionted before, I didn't want to put too much effort in, it's supposed to work, not to be exactly the most optimal setup.

 Once done you can just run the pulseedit executable.
 It is recommended to run it from the terminal in case any issues appear.

 # Basic Usage
-> ![NOTE]
+> [!NOTE]
 > This section will see more additions as time goes on, and as possibly more questions appear.

 <img src="reference_img/img1.png" alt="drawing" width="600"/>